- About Us

 - Collab in Action (CIA)

 The United States leads the world in incarceration, with more than 2 million people currently in state and federal custody.
 Most people now understand what mass incarceration is, but few think about the indignity that accompanies even a moment in a cell persists.
 The iconography of prison reinforces the degradation: handcuffs, iron bunks, steel cell doors, homemade shanks.
-The Million Book Project creates a rhetorical and functional response to this specifically American fact, and offers the book as both a resource and a symbol of freedom, restoring hope, dignity, meaning and purpose to those incarcerated.
+The Freedom Reads project creates a rhetorical and functional response to this specifically American fact, and offers the book as both a resource and a symbol of freedom, restoring hope, dignity, meaning and purpose to those incarcerated.

 The Justice Collaboratory's project with the Connecticut Department of Corrections aims to promote human dignity and staff wellness in CT correctional settings through the development, implementation, and evaluation of a procedural justice training.
 This training will offer tools to improve communications and trust-building interactions between corrections staff and incarcerated persons with an overall goal to increase perceptions of fairness and trust, and improve correction officers’ overall job satisfaction and wellness.
 At the completion of the training, we will evaluate and assess its impact on how corrections officers and the incarcerated population interacted, revealing whether procedural justice training can have a positive impact to increase safety and promote human dignity in prisons.